-Click on the Import button to import the file needed for district rotations.
-This action will open the Open dialog window that will allow you to browse for the file you wan to import.
-This action is available in Divisioning - District Rotations . % Recreate Ballots states of election data.
-This action is available in the 0 Set Party Click on the Set Party button to set the party for candidates.
+¥ Import Click on the Import button to import the file needed for district rotations.
+This action will open the Open dialog window that will allow you to browse for the file you want to import.
+This action is available in Divisioning - District Rotations .
+90 Recreate Ballots Click on the Recreate Ballots button to get consistent states of election data.
+This action is available in the Election Event - Ballot Types screen.
+I Set Party Click on the Set Party button to set the party for candidates.
 This action is available in Election Event - Contests .